 Sports and The Economy:

-As mentioned Oakland is home to the Oakland A’s professional baseball team, the Golden State Warriors professional basketball team (moved back to San Franscisco) and the Oakland Raiders professional football team moved to Las Vegas in 2020.
-Some of the largest employers in Oakland are Kaiser Permanete, County of Alameda, Southwest Airlines and the State of California.
+As mentioned Oakland is home to the Oakland A’s professional baseball team, the Golden State Warriors professional basketball team (moved back to San Francisco) and the Oakland Raiders professional football team moved to Las Vegas in 2020.
+Some of the largest employers in Oakland are Kaiser Permanente, County of Alameda, Southwest Airlines and the State of California.
 It’s also home to Oakland International Airport which allows the residents to travel the world right from their home town.
-Oakland CA has an active night life including many musical options such as jazz, hip-hop, punk, rock and reggae.
+Oakland CA has an active nightlife including many musical options such as jazz, hip-hop, punk, rock, and reggae.

 Oakland A’s – Baseball: